ignarru/landing-cloudfare/README.md

    `SUPABASE_SERVICE_ROLE_KEY`) in the **Environment Variables** section.
 5. Deploy the site.
 The contact form will post to `/api/contact`, which is implemented as a Pages Function under `functions/api/contact.ts`.
-6. For local development you can run `npx wrangler pages dev dist/public` after building to simulate the production environment.
+6. For local development run `npm run dev` after building to simulate the production environment.
+Copy `.dev.vars.example` to `.dev.vars` and fill in your Supabase credentials so the function can access them locally.

 ## About section